MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts-adb-quickstart.md

 - Create a OneLake shortcut to a delta table in ADLS.

-- Use PowerBI to analyze data in ADLS Shortcut.
+- Use Power BI to analyze data in ADLS Shortcut.

 ## Prerequisites